Why you need a content strategy framework

 We discussed the three stages of the buyer's journey: awareness, consideration and decision.
 Every piece of content you create should target the needs of your buyer's persona at a specific stage of the buyer's journey.

-- Awareness stage: Content should help potential customers get to the root of their pain.
-Consider creating high-level content that's easy to consume, like blog posts, eBooks, infographics and videos.
+- Awareness stage: Content should help potential customers understand their pain.
+Consider creating high-level content that's easy to consume, such as blog posts, eBooks, infographics, and videos.

-- Consideration stage: Content should help your buyers define what is essential in managing their pain and educate them about possible solutions.
-Think blog posts that explore the pros and cons of different solutions and 'how-to' videos and eBooks.
+- Consideration stage: Your content should help your buyers define what is essential in managing their pain and educate them about possible solutions.
+Think blog posts that explore the pros and cons of different solutions, 'how-to' videos, and eBooks.

-- Decision stage: Content should help your buyers make the most educated buying decision possible and support your company as the best solution.
-Case studies, demo videos and client testimonials may give them the nudge they need.
+- Decision stage: Your content should help your buyers make the most educated buying decision possible and support your company as the best solution.
+Case studies, demo videos, and client testimonials may give them the nudge they need.

 A great way to structure your content is by creating targeted clusters of relevant content that deeply covers a central topic.